ChildishGiant/mixer/docs/coverage.md

 ## Press coverage

-I've been lucky enough to get some coverage in several different outlets:
+I've been lucky enough to get some coverage in a few different outlets:

 The Linux Experiment: